Q: What countries do you ship to?

-A: We pull retail rates directly from USPS and UPS for use on our cart.
-Occasionally these rates are not correct for the items in your order and we will make adjustments as needed.
+A: We pull retail rates directly from USPS for use at checkout.
+Additionally we have flat rates set for certain products such as clay, dry glazes.
 We will notify you about any additional shipping costs that may need to be charged to your account.

 Q: Can you ship using my UPS account number?

 A: Typically this isn't an issue.
-We would prefer that you call your order in to 800-952-8030 if this is your preferred method of paying for shipping costs.
+We need for you to call your order in to 800-952-8030 if this is your preferred method of paying for shipping costs.

 Q: I purchased something from your store and it wasn't the correct item, can I return it?

-A: Returns are accepted within 30 days of purchase.
+A: Returns are accepted within 30 days of purchase on unused/unopened items.
 All returns must be accompanied by a receipt/proof of purchase.
 We will refund the amount back to your original payment method which must match the receipt.

 Q: I purchased something online and want to return it, how do I do that?